ambujalpha/Chat_platform/README.md

 Link to download - https://github.com/tporadowski/redis/releases
 Further steps is to download and extract the files and paste it's path in path of your system.
 Run redis-server.exe while running the app
+Channel layers were mentioned in settings.py for it and port was also defined.

 ![](https://github.com/ambujalpha/Chat_platform/blob/master/images/redis.png)